Local Inaccessibility of Random Classical Information and Their Implications in the Change Point Problem: Introduction

-\textit{Introduction.}-- The encoding of classical information in quantum systems offers significant advantages over its classical counterpart, due to the existence of entanglement both in its preparation and measurement devices \cite{holevo1979capacity, fuchs1997nonorthogonal, holevo1998capacity, hastings2009superadditivity}.
-However, causal constraints such as retrieval of the encoded information locally (by multiple spatially separated receivers), restrict the preparation of encoded quantum systems.
-This follows from the fact that not every set of multipartite orthogonal quantum states can be discriminated perfectly under local operations and classical communication (LOCC) \cite{bennett1999quantum, walgate2000local, ghosh2001distinguishability, walgate2002nonlocality, ghosh2004distinguishability, watrous2005bipartite, duan2007distinguishing, bandyopadhyay2011locc, chitambar2013local, banik2019multicopy}.
-This in turn induces a notion of sharing a secret message among distant parties, decoding of which necessitates some (all) of the parties to join in the same lab \cite{hillery1999secret, terhal2001hiding, eggeling2002hiding, matthews2009distinguishability, rahaman2015quantum}.
+Encoding classical information in quantum systems offers significant advantages over classical schemes, due to the existence of entanglement both in the preparation and the measurement devices \cite{holevo1979capacity, fuchs1997nonorthogonal, holevo1998capacity, hastings2009superadditivity, chiribella2025communication}.
+However, causal constraints at the recievers' end---such as retrieval of the encoded information locally (by multiple spatially separated receivers)---restrict the preparation of encoding quantum systems from which information can be decoded reliably.
+This follows from the fact that not every set of multipartite orthogonal quantum states can be discriminated perfectly under local operations and classical communication (LOCC) \cite{bennett1999quantum, walgate2000local, ghosh2001distinguishability, walgate2002nonlocality, ghosh2004distinguishability, watrous2005bipartite, duan2007distinguishing, bandyopadhyay2011locc, chitambar2013local, banik2019multicopy, Yuan2022, wang2025detectors}.
+In particular, such a restriction has implications in context of classical communication via quantum channel, assisted by a friendly environment \cite{gregoratti2003quantum, hayden2005correcting, watrous2005bipartite, duan2009distinguishability, winter2005environment, chowdhury2025minimal}.
+As an illustration, for any quantum channel, it is possible to communicate a bit of classical information, whenever the receiver is LOCC-assisted by the environment.
+This is a simple corollary of the fact that any two pure orthogonal bipartite quantum states can be distinguished perfectly via LOCC \cite{walgate2002nonlocality}.
+The impossibility of LOCC discrimination, on the other hand, induces a notion of sharing a secret message among distant parties, decoding of which necessitates some (all) of the parties to join in the same lab \cite{hillery1999secret, terhal2001hiding, eggeling2002hiding, matthews2009distinguishability, rahaman2015quantum}.
 Similarly, other variants of the phenomenon of quantum indistinguishability under causal constraints \cite{bandyopadhyay2014conclusive, halder2019strong, rout2019genuinely, zhang2019strong, shi2020strong, sen2022local, ghosal2022local} can be cast into several other communication scenarios \cite{frenkel2015classical, dall2017no, patra2022classical}.
 For instance, consider the notion of \textit{local reducibility}, the goal of which is to eliminate at least one of the possible orthogonal preparations under orthogonality preserving LOCC \cite{halder2019strong}.
 It can be seen as a close cousin of the multipartite version of the communication task considered in \cite{patra2022classical}.
 In this setting, the spatially separated receivers have to locally exclude the choice made by the sender.
 The impossibility of such a task, therefore, introduces a stronger notion of secret sharing, where the information about the message can not even be updated locally by eliminating some of the possibilities.